tc39/notes/meetings/2023-11/november-27.md

 KG: A nice consequence of this is that it would allow you to build a performant streaming decode in the userland.
 The error recovery information that I’m suggesting in previous slides is sufficient to give you decoding in user land, and by performant, what I mean is specifically it doesn’t require an iteration over the entire string in user land.
 You can just slice at the relevant point or decode the relevant characters.
 And get that information out of the API.

-KG: Okay.
-So that was a few topics.
-I guess we should go to the queue..
+KG: That was a few topics.
+We should go to the queue.

 WH: I support the decision not to allow and ignore other characters since this could go badly wrong if somebody has, for example, a Base64 string interspersed with comments.
 If you ignore the character which starts a comment and start parsing the comment as Base64, you can cause all kinds of mayhem.

-KG: Yeah, okay.
-Also, it’s awkward if you specify the wrong alphabet if you say it’s a Base64 string, but the string is in fact Base64 URL there’s a similar problem there.
+KG: Also, it’s awkward if you specify the wrong alphabet if you say it’s a Base64 string, but the string is in fact Base64 URL there’s a similar problem there.
 Okay, so noted.
 I will continue on with my plan to reject them unless someone speaks up to the contrary.

-LCA: Yeah, I like the direction.
+LCA: I like the direction.
 I like the idea that we would have sort of one encoding API, one decoding API, and then additionally the decode-into API.
-I think this solves the streaming case, this solves, as you mentioned, the return extra bytes or the APX (?) use case, and, yeah, people would be -- like, people that already know how to do sort of streaming without a streaming primitive, like web streams, would already know how to use this because it’s a more text encoder stream.
+I think this solves the streaming case, this solves, as you mentioned, the return extra bytes or the APX (?) use case, and people that already know how to do sort of streaming without a streaming primitive, like web streams, would already know how to use this because it’s a more text encoder stream.
 It’s good.

 KG: You’re supporting specifically variation 4, or any of these variations?

-LCA: Yeah, specifically variation 4.
+LCA: specifically variation 4.

 KG: Okay.

 LCA: From Base64 into and then additionally with that flag.

-SYG: So I have the -- I requested BYOB as a thing to work on here.
-I want to preface this with saying I have no quarrel with having this as a follow-on API if that’s what people would like, I think the standalone API, the one-shot API does standalone and does not need to be held up on BYOB use case.
+SYG: I requested BYOB as a thing to work on here.
+I want to preface this with saying I have no quarrel with having this as a follow-on API if that’s what people would like.
+I think the standalone API, the one-shot API does standalone and does not need to be held up on
+BYOB use case.
 KG, when you and I were chatting about this, there’s a half  (?) idea that we have an in-and-out param.
 Why am I requesting BYOB, because there are use cases on the web platform where you really want to maximize the performance you get with a question decoding API, month so much for Base64, but we’re also thinking about an even more performance